botmasterai/botmaster/api-reference/base-bot.md

 <a name="BaseBot.createOutgoingMessage"></a>

 ### BaseBot.createOutgoingMessage(message) ⇒ <code>OutgoingMessage</code>
-#createOutgoingMessage exposes the OutgoingMessage constructor
+createOutgoingMessage exposes the OutgoingMessage constructor via BaseBot.
-via BaseBot.
 This simply means one can create their own OutgoingMessage object using any bot object.
 They can then compose it with all its helper functions

+This is the static version of this method

 **Kind**: static method of <code>[BaseBot](#BaseBot)</code>
 **Returns**: <code>OutgoingMessage</code> - outgoingMessage.
 The same object passed in with